-The Athletic Director is Mrs. Jennifer JOnes.
-She oversees all coaches and athletic activities at the school, and is responsible for strategic planning and personnel oversight, and daily operations of the athletic department, including matters of scheduling, registration, and equipment.
-All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to Mrs. Jones.
+The Athletic Director is Mr. David Chase.
+He oversees all coaches and athletic activities at the school, and is responsible for strategic planning and personnel oversight, and daily operations of the athletic department, including matters of scheduling, registration, and equipment.
+All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to Mr. Chase.

-The Director of Campus Operations is Mrs. Tahra Canady.
+The Director of Campus Operations is Mrs. Amanda Lopez.
 She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-The Receptionist is Mrs. Jennifer Osborn.

-The Registrar is Mrs. Amanda Lopez.
+The Registrar is Melissa Rodriguez.
 She maintains student academic records and ensures the integrity of academic data.
-Questions related to transcripts should be directed to the Registrar Amanda Lopez.
+Questions related to transcripts should be directed to the Registrar Melissa Rodriguez.